francescodc87/ipaPy2/README.md

         Parameters
         ----------
         df: pandas dataframe with the following columns:
-            -ids: an unique id for each feature
+            -ids: a unique id for each feature
             -mzs: mass-to-charge ratios, usually the average across different samples.
             -RTs: retention times in seconds, usually the average across different samples.
             -Intensities: for each sample, a column reporting the detected intensities in each sample.
         Cthr: Default value 0.8.
-Minimun correlation allowed in each cluster
+Minimum correlation allowed in each cluster
         RTwin: Default value 1.
-Maximum differece in RT time between features in the same cluster
+Maximum difference in RT time between features in the same cluster
         Intmode: Defines how the representative intensity of each feature is computed.
 If 'max' (default) the maximum across samples is used.